-This is a game-changing soup that will knock the socks right off your chilly little feet!
-All I should say is that you just need to try it.
-But of course, I always say more…
+This is a game-changing Persian yogurt soup that will knock the socks right off your chilly little feet!
+All I should say is that you just need to try this ash-e doogh (ash-e maast).
+It’s authentic and bursting with delicious flavors!

 I’m also not exactly jumping for joy when it comes to the pumpkin takeover that occurs every year around this time: pumpkin chai latte, pumpkin and avocado soup, pumpkin ravioli, pumpkin and skittle biscotti, pumpkin and pineapple loaf cake, … -___- ← That’s my face when someone mentions “a totally new and awesome way to use pumpkin”.